Falling asleep is meant to be effortless. You just lie down, close your eyes and wait for sweet slumber to kick in.

 An increasing number of studies indicate that exposing yourself to blue screens and smartphones before going to bed, disrupts with your quality of sleep.
 It is best advised that you switch off all electronic devices an hour or two before going to bed, which helps fall asleep faster.

 9) Put on some calming music

 If you think loud music is the worst companion when trying to sleep, this is true.
-Instead, research evidence exemplifies how music with slow rhythm of 60 to 80 beats a minute, can boost sleep quality and make you peaceful, relaxed and ready to fall asleep.
+Instead, research evidence exemplifies how music with slow rhythm of 60 to 80 beats a minute, can boost sleep quality and make you peaceful, relaxed and ready to fall asleep, ideally with some sleeping earbuds.
 In fact, studies show that classical music in particular can have a healing effect on people with depression.

 10) Avoid exposure to noise

 What you need especially if you have trouble sleeping is a quiet sleep environment.
 A 2016 study examining the quality of sleep and the factors influencing sleep duration, indicated that noise was among the most commonly reported reasons for poor sleep.